omega-gg/vox/doc/money.md

 The vox platform enforces curation, if something goes against our values we might end up notifying you and possibly pulling specific content down.
-However, you retain final control over your content and its hosting given the technology surrounding VBML and [Semantic Player(s)](https://omega.gg/about/SemanticPlayer) are entirely open.
+However, you retain final control over your content and its hosting given the technology surrounding VBML and [Semantic Player(s)](https://omega.gg/about/SemanticPlayer) is entirely open.
 Even this very platform could be forked and hosted under your conditions.
-However our software will never force users to do something against their will, if one wants to skip or avoid a video chunk he shall retain the power to do so.
+You should know our software will never force users to do something against their will, if one wants to skip or avoid a video chunk he shall retain the power to do so.

 If you have technical questions on how to achieve this, tell us here: https://omega.gg/discord